dmihai1337/Quadcopter-Control-PX4-ROS2/README.md

 In order to facilitate communication between PX4 Autopilot and ROS2 we need to set up a piece of middleware called `uXRCE-DDS` as detailed in the [PX4 documentation for ROS2](https://docs.px4.io/main/en/ros2/user_guide.html#setup-micro-xrce-dds-agent-client), which allows the uORB messages of PX4 to be published and subscribed to as though they were ROS topics.
 An issue was encountered here while building from source, where, in the CMakeLists.txt a branch is specified that does not exist anymore.
 Referencing a newer, existing branch instead, fixed the problem.

 The last tool that we need for now is the Ground Control Station [`QGroundControl`](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html#ubuntu), for communication with the drone.
-Although it will not be used during the mission, it was installed in order to debug and run basic examples for now.